Retirement Retirement Planning

-If you’re a retired military personnel, where you choose to spend your post-service years can significantly affect your financial situation.
+If you're a retired military personnel, where you choose to spend your post-service years can significantly help you get ahead financially.

-Some states offer tax breaks and exemptions on military retirement pay, and maybe you can enjoy a stress-free retirement.
+Some states offer tax breaks and exemptions on military retirement pay, making it a little easier to enjoy a stress-free retirement.
 Others impose state income tax (fully or partially), potentially impacting retirees' overall income.

 Here, we delve into 13 states that tax military retirement pay and outline the specific parameters affecting retirees in each state.